Keluaa/Kokkos.jl/docs/src/calling_c.md

 !!! warning

+    The full types of views (such as `Kokkos.Views.Impl1.View1D_HostAllocated{Float64}`) is ugly and can change from one session to another.
+Do not rely on such types.

+    Use [`Views.main_view_type`](@ref) to get a more pleasant and stable type:
+    ```julia
+    julia> Kokkos.main_view_type(Kokkos.Views.Impl1.View1D_HostAllocated{Float64})
+    Kokkos.Views.View{Float64, 1, Kokkos.LayoutRight, Kokkos.Spaces.HostSpace}
+    ```

+!!! warning

-    If any view which has been allocated by an external library is owned by Julia, it *must* be finalized before unloading the library (i.e. either [`finalize`](https://docs.julialang.org/en/v1/base/base/#Base.finalize) must be called on the
+    If any view which has been allocated by an external library is owned by Julia (i.e. in the case where it is Julia which should call the destructor), it *must* be finalized before unloading the library (i.e. either [`finalize`](https://docs.julialang.org/en/v1/base/base/#Base.finalize)
-    view, or the garbage collector did so automatically beforehand).
+    must be called on the view, or the garbage collector did so automatically beforehand).

     Failure to do so will result in nasty segfaults when the GC tries to call the finalizer on the view, which also happens when Julia is exiting.